West Forest Capital - New York, NY | Hard Money Loans, Real Estate Investment Loans & Bridge Loans logo

 Frequently Asked Questions

-West Forest Capital is best for experienced real estate investors and developers who need rapid funding (days, not weeks) for investment property projects and can afford the 10%+ interest rates and points typical of hard money lending.
-Primary caveat: This is a niche, expensive financing option for non-owner-occupied properties only; conventional mortgage lenders are far cheaper for qualified borrowers on primary residences and standard investment properties.
+West Forest Capital is profile signals for experienced real estate investors and developers who need rapid funding (days, not weeks) for investment property projects and can afford the 10%+ interest rates and points typical of hard money lending.
+Primary caveat: This is a niche, expensive financing option for non-owner-occupied properties only; conventional mortgage lenders are far cheaper for borrowers who meet provider criteria on primary residences and standard investment properties.

 • Real estate investors executing fix-and-flip projects with tight closing timelines